aglasspool/aglasspool.github.io/index.md

 Incidentally all Censuses lists Charles' four children as all having been born in there in Newington and their birth certificates confirm the address as 41 Lower Kennington Road.
 It also lists Charles' place of birth as Portsmouth (in 1797) and his wife's as Beeding; a village near Worthing.
 According to other records, Charles was born in Southwick near Portsmouth and his father was also born there.
 Their forefathers are all then listed as living in Titchfield near Portsmouth as far back as the beginning of the 15th Century.

-# William Glasspool (GGG)
+# William Glasspool I (GGG)
 Charles' second son William was born at 41 LKR (according to his baptism certifcate from St Mary's Church) in 1847 and died in 1902 in Edmonton, London.
 William married Elizabeth Mary Oliver who was born the same year in St John's Wood (North London).
 She died in 1917 in Bristol.
 Her elder/younger? brothers were born in Peckham in the early 1850s, which suggests that her family lived locally at the time they met.

-After moving out of the family home in Newington Butts, William is picked up in the 1881 census at no. 6 Brunswick Place (part of the now-demolished Trinity Square estate:
+After moving out of the family home in Newington Butts, William is picked up in the 1881 census at no. 6 Brunswick Place (part of the now-demolished Trinity Square estate):

 ![LNDRG11_534_537-0366(2)](https://github.com/user-attachments/assets/88827c78-43f6-4306-a310-40126a555004)
 *1881 Census*